yiptool/yip/README_UI.md

   slash (`/`) - one for the portrait orientation and one for the landscape orientation.
   * `textAlign`: alignment of the text, one of `left`, `right` or `center`.

+## Text Area

+For a text area you may additionaly specify the following attributes:

+  * `text`: initial text for the area.
+  * `textColor`: color of the text.
+  * `font`: font for the text.
+  * `fontScale`: scale mode for the text font.
+You may specify two scale modes, separated with a slash (`/`) - one for the portrait orientation and one for the landscape orientation.

 ## Spinner

 For a spinner you may additionally specify the following attributes: